open/close all folders

 - From WALLE:

 - From Finding Nemo:

 - The The Turtle Lope is quite adventurous and epic.

 - Nemo Egg / Main Title but most especially the ones that play during two very emotionally gut-wrenching scenes.

 - It's surprisingly dark and scary for a Pixar film, but Swim Down is amazing.
 Starts off dark and hopeless but erupts into triumph at the end.
-It helps that this and 'Fronds like These' follows it on the soundtrack too.
+It helps that this "Fronds Like These" follow it on the soundtrack too.

 - The soundtrack for Up, by Michael Giacchino, invites you to pick a moment.
 Really, it's no wonder this won the Oscar for Best Original Score.